crystal-crash/dreamfall/README.md

 For long-term installations, it's recommended to put your options into a configuration file.
 To use a config file, run:

 ```
-npm start -- --config="../streamwall.toml"
+npm start -- --config="../dreamwall.toml"
 ```

 See `example.config.toml` for an example.

 ## Data sources

-Streamwall can load stream data from both JSON APIs and TOML files.
+dreamwall can load stream data from both JSON APIs and TOML files.
 Data sources can be specified in a config file (see `example.config.toml` for an example) or the command line:

 ```
 npm start -- --data.json-url="https://your-site/api/streams.json" --data.toml-file="./streams.toml"